momo121099/Sex-Specific-BP-Pleitropy-CVD/README.md

 *post.ed: End base pair position (hg19) for plotting the regional analysis.

-**Output**:
+## OUTPUT:
 Generate and save figures representing genetic associations for female-only BP, male-only BP, and CVD within a specified region.
-Save these figures in 'png' format.
+These figures will be saved in 'png' format.

-## R Shiny app tool
+## III.
+Other R Shiny app tool
 **Another tool available is the R Shiny app, which enables interactive viewing of regional plots for sex-stratified BP genetic association results.**

 *Source the shiny app function file to use*